-In general and independent of any design steps, the TOE provides a real 32-bit CPU-architecture and is compatible to the ARMv7-M instruction set.
-The major components of the core system are the 32-bit CPU (Central Processing Unit), the Cache system, the MPU (Memory Protection Unit) and MED (Memory Encryption/Decryption Unit.
+The TOE provides a real 32-bit CPU-architecture and is compatible to the ARMv7-M instruction set.
+The major components of the core system are the 32-bit CPU (Central Processing Unit), the Cache system, the MPU (Memory Protection Unit) and MED (Memory Encryption/Decryption Unit).

 The TOE consists of the hardware part, the firmware parts and the software parts.
-The software parts comprise the asymmetric cryptographic libraries RSA and EC, the symmetric cryptographic library SCL for DES and AES and the additional optional libraries PSL, Toolbox, Base and FTL.
+The software parts are differentiated into: the asymmetric cryptographic libraries RSA and EC, the symmetric cryptographic library SCL for DES and AES and the additional optional libraries PSL, Toolbox, Base and FTL.